Brian-Magnuson/nico/docs/compiler/code_style.md

   - Use `@brief` to provide a brief description.
 Provide a longer description unless the usage is very obvious.
 - All public member functions should have a documentation comment describing their purpose, parameters, and return value.
   - Use `@brief` to provide a brief description.
 Provide a longer description unless the usage is very obvious.
+  - Use `@tparam` followed by the template parameter name and description for each template parameter.
   - Use `@param` followed by the parameter name and description for each parameter.
   - Use `@return` to describe the return value.
   - Make it clear when a function may not behave as expected for when it needs specific inputs.